segnig/rock-paper-scissors/README.md

 ## Credits

-This project is created by [Your Name].
+This project is created by Segni Girma.
 Feel free to customize and enhance it further.

 Enjoy playing Rock-Paper-Scissors! 🪨 📄 ✂️